Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 But as the impacts of climate change advance, the city’s landscapes are facing new and unpredictable challenges.
 Recent years have brought shifts that even make it tough for the hardiest native tree species.

 We’re talking about unpredictable weather patterns, hotter summers, colder winters, and intense storms.
-These things can challenge our trees, making them more susceptible to other issues as a result of stress.
+These factors can stress our trees, making them more susceptible to other issues as a result.

 aerial HOA commercial crew trucks parked lawn mowing trees